 Customizing the Total Row

 Once you have created the total row, you can customize it to display the desired format and layout.
-Here are some tips: (See Also: How To Do Superscript Google Sheets)
+Here are some tips: (See Also: How To Insert Many Rows In Google Sheets)

 - Use the “Format” tab to change the number format, font, and alignment of the total row.